Deepak275/hotel_automation/README.md

 ## Local Setup

 * Clone the repo in your working dir and cd hote_automation.
-* Run `bundle install` to install the dependcies gems.
+* Run `bundle install` to install the dependency gems.

 ## RUN in your local
 * There are two ways you can run this in your local: